-How Much You Must Earn to Afford a House in the 50 Largest U.S. Cities
+How Much You Must Earn to Afford a House in the 50 Largest U.S. Metros

 We found the numbers behind our latest map from HSH.com, one of the largest publishers of consumer and mortgage information in the country.
 HSH focused on the 50 most populous metro areas in the country, and figured out the price of the median home for sale.
 They then calculated monthly principal, interest, property tax and insurance payments buyers have to pay for a 30-year fixed rate mortgage.
 To keep things simple, they determined what salary would be needed to afford each home using the 28 percent “front-end” debt ratio, meaning the total housing payment could not make up more than 28% of gross income.
 They also assumed a 20% down payment.
 We mapped the resulting needed annual salary as a spike on a geographic outline for the metro area.

-Top 10 Cities Where You Need to Earn the Most to Afford a Median-priced House
+Top 10 Metro Areas Where You Need to Earn the Most to Afford a Median-priced House

 1. San Jose, CA: $274,623

 7. New York City, NY: $103,235

 Our map reveals three tiers in annual income workers need to earn to afford a median home.
 First, the West Coast stands out as by far the most expensive market in the country, with 4 out of the top 4 markets in California alone.
 San Jose, CA is easily the most expensive; workers need to make well over a quarter million dollars to afford a median-priced home.
 San Francisco is not far behind at $213,727, followed by San Diego much further down at $130,986.
 These numbers indicate the extent to which Silicon Valley has created a massive increase in property values.